27 Fun Growth Mindset Activities for Kids & Adults

 The single best thing I did for my mindset was to complete a year-long reading challenge.
 The amount I learned was mind-blowing (and my income tripled).

-Plus, by prioritizing reading over other hobbies consistently, I realized that life truly is a game of learning.
+Plus, by prioritizing reading, I realized that life truly is a game of learning.

 The more you know, the farther you go.